IsmaheneLarbi/automatic_mail_deletion/README.md

 2. [Allow less secure apps] such as this one to be have access to your mail account.
 To do so, [generate a specific password for this app](https://myaccount.google.com/security). when asked for the name of the app, copy paste: automatic_mail_deletion

-# To test if this works on gmail, write the following on the search bar:
+### To test if this works on gmail:
-in:inbox from:info@meetup.com after:01/04/2022
+- write the following on the search bar: in:{folder you chose to delete from} from:{email of the sender} after:{first date to start deleting from}
-and watch them disappear!
+- example:
-in:{folder you chose to delete from} from:{email of the sender} after:{first date to start deleting from}
+`in:inbox from:info@meetup.com after:01/04/2022`
 you can look up the gmail search operators [here.](https://support.google.com/mail/answer/7190?hl=en) launch the script : python automate_mail_deletion.py